Natalie.png

 Co-Founder, Hudson Mental Health

-Natalie Schreter is licensed clinical social worker and private psychotherapist with comprehensive experience working with individuals, couples and families, coping with a range of issues, including anxiety, depression, chronic illness, loss, infertility, relationship challenges and life transitions.
+Natalie Schreter, LCSW is a licensed clinical social worker and private psychotherapist with extensive experience working with individuals, couples, and families navigating anxiety, depression, chronic illness, infertility, relationship challenges, grief and loss, and life transitions.

-Before co-founding Hudson Mental Health, Natalie joined the Bone Marrow and Stem Cell Transplantation Program at Mount Sinai Hospital, where she was part of the multidisciplinary team, providing psychotherapy, supportive counseling, and crisis intervention for patients and families struggling with hematologic malignancies while undergoing autologous and allogeneic stem cell transplantation.
-Her primary focus was on supporting patients facing chronic illness, end-of-life challenges, and bereavement.
+Prior to co-founding Hudson Mental Health, Natalie was a member of the multidisciplinary Bone Marrow and Stem Cell Transplantation Program at Mount Sinai Hospital.
+In this role, she provided psychotherapy, supportive counseling, and crisis intervention to patients and families coping with hematologic malignancies while undergoing autologous and allogeneic stem cell transplantation.
+Her clinical work focused on supporting those facing chronic illness, end-of-life concerns, and bereavement with compassion and clarity.

-Natalie serves as a board member for the Bone Marrow Foundation (bonemarrow.org), conducting monthly meetings and actively engaged in various events throughout New York City.
+Natalie serves on the board of the Bone Marrow Foundation, where she leads monthly meetings and remains actively involved in initiatives and events throughout New York City.

-Natalie earned her postgraduate master’s degree from Adelphi University and completed a post graduate fellowship at Harlem Hospital’s Department of Pediatrics, which includes the general Pediatrics Unit, the Pediatric ICU, and the Pediatric Burn ICU.
-Natalie also worked as a research assistant, providing support for the publication of a research article on the impact of 9/11 on Muslim veterans (2012).
+She earned her postgraduate master’s degree from Adelphi University and completed a postgraduate fellowship at Harlem Hospital in the Department of Pediatrics, working in the General Pediatrics Unit, Pediatric ICU, and Pediatric Burn ICU.
+She also contributed as a research assistant to the publication of a 2012 study examining the impact of 9/11 on Muslim veterans.

-Natalie completed advanced clinical training in couples and family therapy at the Ackerman Institute for the Family, and is certified in cognitive behavioral therapy with an emphasis on anxiety disorders and cancer-related stressors.
-Additionally, Natalie is certified in Emotionally Focused Therapy EFT.
+Natalie completed advanced clinical training in couples and family therapy at the Ackerman Institute for the Family and is certified in Cognitive Behavioral Therapy, with specialized focus on anxiety disorders and cancer-related stress.
+She is also certified in Emotionally Focused Therapy (EFT) and Narrative Therapy.

-Natalie has office locations in both Manhattan and Dobbs, Ferry, Westchester.
+Natalie maintains private practice offices in Manhattan and Dobbs Ferry, Westchester.